 Much like Castos, Smart Podcast Player takes the form of a WordPress plug-in.
 However, the difference is that there’s no option to build a site in the subscription.

 The upshot of this is that it’s less than half the price, at $8.09 per month.
 Really though, Smart Podcast Player’s main selling point is its incredibly advanced embedded player.

-You’ll also find listener friendly options, including different playback speeds.
+You’ll also find listener-friendly options, including different playback speeds.
 Sometimes people are in a rush and need to take in a lot of information quickly.
-Other times they want to savour the experience.
+Other times they want to savor the experience.

 Other features in the player itself are more geared towards the creator.
-You can customise the visuals of the player with your own imagery and colour scheme.
+You can customize the visuals of the player with your own imagery and color scheme.
 You’ll also find social share icons to grow your audience.

 That’s not to say there aren’t drawbacks to Smart Podcast Player all the same.
-It’s notable that analytics and monetisation options are missing for example.
+It’s notable that analytics and monetization options are missing for example.

 If you have other means to take care of these, then it’s a really good option to host your podcast for pennies.
 If not, you may want a more comprehensive solution.